Diversity, Equity & Inclusion

 Yale College, the Graduate School, and the professional schools are committed to increasing student diversity.
 Equal opportunity and diversity are fundamental to who we are as a nation and as a university, and we benefit immeasurably when people bring a wide range of talents, perspectives, and ideas to our community.
 A diverse Yale is a more vibrant, more relevant place—and one that sends extraordinary alumni into the world.

 But funding to make a Yale education affordable and accessible is not equal across the university.
-In the professional schools, where endowments for student support are small, there is a significant need for funding to recruit and enroll students from low-income and other underrepresented groups.
+In the professional schools, where endowments for student support are small, there is a significant need for funding to recruit and enroll students from every background, regardless of financial means.

 Across the professional schools, Yale aims to expand its funding so that students with demonstrated need may complete their degrees and pursue their professional goals without incurring debt.
 Your support of new endowments can move us closer to that goal.